Signed in as:

 filler@godaddy.com

-The work of making America (or any other country) a true democracy and a Perfect Democracy begins with agreeing on a clear definition of democracy and developing a shared understanding of the elements that make a government a true democracy (as well as the additional characteristics needed to make a government a Perfect Democracy).
+The work of making a community, state, or nation a Perfect Democracy begins with Politically Active Citizens agreeing on a clear definition of democracy and developing a shared understanding of the elements that make a government a true democracy, as well as the additional characteristics needed to make a government a Perfect Democracy.

 George Orwell addressed the problem of defining democracy in his essay “Politics and the English Language” (1946).
 He made the point that "the great enemy of clear language is insincerity”, resulting from “a gap between one's real and one's declared aims”.
 In that context, he identified some political words that have been “abused” to the point that they have “several different meanings which cannot be reconciled with one another”.
 Regarding democracy, he said: